rwokano/CleaningDataProject/CodeBook.md

 ## Code Walk-Through
   The original data set obtained as part of the assignment contained approximately 560 columns of observations.
 This data was broken up into two sets.
 Test data and Training data.
-  >For a full description of the raw dataset, I refer you to the documentation that was provided with it in the zip file.
+  >For a full description of the raw data set, I refer you to the documentation that was provided with it in the zip file.
 The Readme.txt and Features_info.txt explain the organization of the data in complete detail.

   Following are several sections describing the requirements and the steps followed to tidy up the data.
 Finally, there is a section naming the variables that remained at the end of the process along with what data type they are.
 #### Requirements / Presumptions
 * The code requires the `plyr` library
-* It is presumed that the downloaded zipped datafiles reside in the same directory as the run_analysis.R script
+* It is presumed that the downloaded zipped data files reside in the same directory as the run_analysis.R script
 * It is also presumed that the working directory has been set to this location
 * I also did not optimize this code, it is heavily commented and almost always uses a new variable so the work can be easily traced.
 For optimization, I would re-use the variables to reduce memory usage.